paolacernada/DevProfile/README.md

 # DevProfile: Dynamic GitHub Bio Site

 ## Introduction
 Welcome to DevProfile!
 This project is my personal creation, an interactive bio page that dynamically retrieves and displays my GitHub profile information.
-Using Ajax and the GitHub API, it showcases my coding skills and projects in a unique, user-friendly format.
+Using Ajax and the GitHub API.

 ## Setting Up DevProfile
 Before diving in, ensure you have a basic understanding of the GitHub API and web development.
 There are no starter files, so you'll be crafting the HTML, CSS, and JavaScript from scratch.